Connect with others who understand.

 • Muscle stiffness

 Antipsychotics can increase the risk of stroke or death for older people with dementia.
-It’s very important to work closely with a specialist if these medications are prescribed.
+That’s why it’s especially important to work closely with a dementia specialist or geriatric psychiatrist if these medications are used.

 Benzodiazepines

-Benzodiazepines are sedatives that are sometimes prescribed to help with agitation in Alzheimer’s disease.
-Your loved one’s doctor may prescribe lorazepam (Ativan) or clonazepam (Klonopin).
+Benzodiazepines are sedatives sometimes used to treat short-term agitation in Alzheimer’s disease.
+Your loved one’s doctor may prescribe lorazepam or clonazepam.

 Benzodiazepines can increase confusion and cause dizziness, raising the risk of falls.
 The doctor will likely prescribe them only for a short time.
 Be sure to talk to your loved one’s doctor if you’re concerned about these side effects or your loved one’s safety.